nicedreams/rsyncsnap/README.md

 ## Warnings
 - Do not delete the soft link to rsyncsnap-current directory!
 The soft link to rsyncsnap-current directory is most important and how rsyncsnap keeps track of previous backup.
 - Be careful with backup snapshot number.
-If snapshot amount is set to a low number like 1 then all snapshots will be removed and be left with only 1 backup.
+If snapshot amount is set to a low number like 1 then all snapshots will be removed.
 - Changing permissions on destination directories after a snapshot backup was performed can cause issues during next snapshot run since rsync is set to preserve owner and group permissions.
+It is best to not change anything at the destination.
-- Be careful when using --limit-amount and --limit-days together as --limit-days may remove more snapshots than planned if not used properly.
+- Be careful when using --snap-amount and --snap-days together as --snap-days may remove more snapshots than planned if not used properly.

 ## Installation